A novel derivation of rigorous macroscopic limits from a micro-meso description of signal-triggered cell migration in fibrous environments: Introduction

-In this {work} we deduce{, first formally and then rigorously,} macroscopic RDTEs for cell migration in an anisotropic tissue.
-Thereby, we start from KTEs in the KTAP framework where we account for transport terms with respect to the cell velocity field rather than paying attention to further activity variables, and perform parabolic (provided that the mean fiber orientation vanishes) and hyperbolic upscalings.
+In this work we deduce, first formally and then rigorously, macroscopic diffusion-taxis equations (DTEs) for cell migration in an anisotropic tissue. {Following the multiscale modelling approach, we first construct a (mesoscopic) conservative linear KTE involving transport with respect to velocity and then} perform parabolic (provided that the mean fiber orientation vanishes) and hyperbolic upscalings.
 The equations obtained in the macroscopic limit are accordingly diffusion- or drift-dominated.
-Recently, \cite{CEKNSSW} shortly reviewed the hitherto available alternative ways to include cell level environmental influences in a KTAP modelling framework leading to taxis terms in the macroscopic limit.
+Recently, \cite{CEKNSSW} shortly reviewed the hitherto available alternative ways to include cell level environmental influences in a {KTE-based} modelling framework leading to taxis terms in the macroscopic limit.
 Of those, the present note addresses the one which accounts for biochemical and/or biophysical effects translated into cell stress and forces acting on the cells.
 In the corresponding KTE this results in a non-zero transport term with respect to velocity.
 Such approach was also considered, e.g. in \cite{Chauviere2007,CEKNSSW,DKSS20}, the latter two actually combining it with the involvement of some further cell activity variables.
-Our setting here is closer to \cite{DKSS20}, however considers a model with less biological complexity, aiming instead at rigorous upscalings and their transparent presentation.
+Our {model} is closer to \cite{DKSS20}, {yet accounts for less biological complexity.
+In particular, it does not include any activity variables.
+Nevertheless, cells considered here can {\it actively} change their velocity due to the presence of a stimulus.
+The aim of our work is to perform formal and rigorous upscalings for the model, presenting them in a transparent manner. }